"Jason Hungerford is calm and a leader in the field in relation to sanctions."Legal 500 2024, Leading Individual

-Jason Hungerford is a US and UK-qualified investigations and regulatory partner based in Mayer Brown's London office.
+Jason Hungerford is a US and UK-qualified investigations and regulatory partner in the government global trade group of the London office.

 Previously based in Washington DC, Jason advises corporates and financial institutions on economic sanctions and export controls, anti-corruption and anti-money laundering in the context of investigations, complex transactions and compliance programme development and testing.